 Often, it is impossible to know which came first – the mental health disorder or the addiction.
 A person with a mental health disorder like depression or anxiety may turn to alcohol or other drugs to reduce their symptoms.
-For example, a person with trauma may use alcohol as a way to stop seeing flashbacks.
+This is called self-medicating.
+For example, a person who has experienced trauma may use alcohol as a way to stop seeing flashbacks.

 In other cases, the addiction brings with it the symptoms of mental health disorders.
 This is common in people who are predisposed to mental health disorders due to genetics or chemical imbalances.
 In either case, dual diagnosis can seem alarming and difficult to manage.
 Yet, even with co-occurring disorders, treatment can be very effective.